 Belgium initiated a country-wide lockdown starting at noon that day.
 We got across the border around 10:00 a.m.
 We barely made it.

 Living in Coronavirus Lockdown

 Living in the coronavirus lockdown is pretty strange.
-Casually meet with friends without worrying about catching Coronavirus seems like a lifetime ago.
+Casually meeting with friends without worrying about catching coronavirus seems like a lifetime ago.